alvin-in/PyCropYieldPrediction-withTransfer/README.md

   ```sh
   python run.py train_trans_cnn
   ```
+To change the referenced US Model, the paths within models/transfer_base.py and models/transfer_convnet.py must be adjusted.

 # Setup
 To set up the environment, the package manager Anaconda with Python 3.7 is required.